jessicaayers/Project-1/README.md

     ## 10 Red Hot Chili Peppers: Otherside       2000      tt6720… movie No                32
     ## # ℹ 20 more rows

+A one-way contingency table was created for each qualitative variable.

 ``` r
 #contingency tables
 table(edaData$Year)